Kikutada/0008_GamePacman/README.md

 You can touch, swipe, and operate Pac-Man with the accelerometer.
 There are two types of mazes.
+When debug mode is turned on, the target position and spurt status of the ghost are displayed.

 These can be selected on the configuration screen.